linsenc/TrafficState/README.md

 The cross-validation process is setup with the grid-search package of sklearn with the goal of finding a better parameter grid.
 In this work, we do exhaustive grid search because the computational requirement is not heavy.
 However, for large dataset, randomized parameter optimization is preferred.

 In the .py file, we showcase the model building and cross-validation using decision trees, random forest and KNN.

-## Try ensemble
+## Ensemble
 The final step of this work to ensemble good models with corresponding parameters.
 The goal is to develop en ensemble of a diversity of good models.
+In this work, we use the majority vote of decision trees, random forest and KNN.